MGessinger/Cascade/doc/source/cascade.rst

 .. function:: int checkODE (acb_poly_t *polys, acb_ode_t ODE, acb_t z, slong bits)

     Plugs the solution stored in *ODE* into the actual equation and checks if the result actually vanishes.
-If not, *ODE* is dumped by `acb_ode_dump`.
+If not, *ODE* is dumped by :func:`acb_ode_dump`.

 .. function:: void radiusOfConvergence(arb_t rad, acb_ode_t ODE, slong bits)